-- · an individual resident in the U.S. (or certain other countries with which Ireland has a double taxation treaty) and who is neither resident nor ordinarily resident in Ireland; or - a U.S. tax resident corporation (or a corporation resident in certain other countries with which Ireland has a double taxation treaty) not under the control of Irish residents; or - a corporation that is not resident in Ireland and which is ultimately controlled by persons resident in the U.S. (or certain other countries with which Ireland has a double taxation treaty), with such person or persons not under the control of persons who are not so resident; or

-- a corporation that is not resident in Ireland and the principal class of whose shares (or its 75% parent's principal class of shares) is substantially or regularly traded on a recognised stock exchange; or - · is otherwise entitled to an exemption from DWT.
+- an individual resident in the U.S. (or certain other countries with which Ireland has a double taxation treaty) and who is neither resident nor ordinarily resident in Ireland; or - a U.S. tax resident corporation (or a corporation resident in certain other countries, with which Ireland has a double taxation treaty) not under the control of Irish residents; - a corporation that is not resident in Ireland and which is ultimately controlled by persons resident in the U.S. (or certain other countries with which Ireland has a double taxation treaty), with such person or persons not under the control of persons who are not so resident; or - a corporation that is not resident in Ireland and the principal class of whose shares (or its 75% parent's principal class of shares) is substantially or regularly traded on a recognised stock exchange in Ireland or a country with which Ireland has a double taxation treaty; or - is otherwise entitled to an exemption from DWT.

-In order to avail of the above exemption, certain declarations must be made in advance to the paying company,
+In order to avail of the above exemption, certain declarations must be made in advance to the paying company.

-A self-assessment system applies to a company tax resident in a treaty jurisdiction receiving dividends, under which a non-resident company will provide a declaration and certain information to the dividend paying company or intermediary to claim the exemption.
+A self-assessment system applies to a person tax resident in a treaty jurisdiction receiving dividends, under which a non-resident person must provide a declaration and certain information to the dividend paying company or intermediary to claim the exemption.

-Special DWT arrangements are available in the case of shares in Irish companies held by U.S. resident holders through American depository banks using ADSs where such banks enter into intermediary agreements with the Irish Revenue Commissioners and are viewed as qualifying intermediaries under Irish Tax legislation.
+Special DWT arrangements are available in the case of shares in Irish companies held by U.S. resident holders through American depository banks using ADSs where such banks enter into intermediary agreements with Irish Revenue and are viewed as qualifying intermediaries under Irish Tax legislation.
 Under such agreements, American depository banks who receive dividends from Irish companies and pay the dividends on to the U.S. resident ADS holders are allowed to receive and pass on a dividend from the Irish company on a gross basis (without any withholding) if:

-- · the recipient is the direct beneficial owner of the shares and is beneficially entitled to the dividend, and - · the depository bank's ADS register shows that the direct beneficial owner of the dividends has a U.S. address on the register, and - there is an intermediary between the depository bank and the beneficial shareholder and the depository bank receives confirmation from the intermediary that the beneficial shareholder's address in the intermediary's records is in the U.S.
+- · the recipient is the direct beneficial owner of the shares, and - the recipient is the direct beneficial owner of the ADSs, and the depository bank's ADS register shows that the direct beneficial owner of the dividends has a U.S. address on the register, and - there is an intermediary between the depository bank and the shareholder beneficially entitled to the dividend and the depository bank receives confirmation from the intermediary that such shareholder's address in the intermediary's records is in the U.S.

-Where the above procedures have not been complied with and DWT is withheld from dividend payments to U.S. Holders of ordinary shares or ADSs evidenced by ADSs, such U.S. Holders can apply to the Irish Revenue Commissioners claiming a full refund of DWT paid by filing a declaration / claim in the form prescribed by the Irish Revenue Commissioners.
+Where the above procedures have not been complied with and DWT is withheld from dividend payments to U.S. Holders of ordinary shares or ADSs evidenced by ADSs, such U.S. Holders can apply to Irish Revenue claiming a full refund of DWT paid by filing a declaration / claim in the form prescribed by Irish Revenue.
 Certain accompanying information should also be included when making such claims.